cheomanigua/godotdoc/content/docs/basics.md

 #####  Node Paths

 You can access nodes using $Node or get_node("Node").
-Knowind this, then:
+Knowing this, then:

 | | |
 |-|-|